 2. Dress in Layers.

-This all seems common-sense, I know.
-But it’s a topic that comes up often enough that we felt it worthy to write about.
-Now, whenever a co-worker asks you what you’re going to wear tomorrow, you’ll know just what to tell them!
+While this all might seem like common sense, it’s a topic that arises frequently enough to warrant discussion.
+Now, the next time a colleague asks you what you’re wearing tomorrow, you’ll know exactly what to tell them!